 If you enjoy Japanese eateries, chances are you may have snacked on fresh green soybeans, aka edamame, while awaiting your sushi (where part of the fun is popping them out of their shell).
 Make this dish quick and easy by starting out with frozen, pre-shelled edamame.

 Quinoa has become a staple in plant-based kitchens.
 With its mild, distinctly nutty flavor and light, fluffy texture and quick cooking time (about 15 minutes), this super-grain of South American origins is a boon to busy cooks.
-Is there a more perfect gluten-free pilaf grain than quinoa?
+It’s an excellent source of protein and minerals.

 This pilaf makes good use of frozen vegetables you may have lingering in your freezer.
 I don’t know about you, but I almost always have bags of half-used frozen green beans, corn, and peas — this pilaf is an ideal way to use them up.